Israel2000/javascript-code-test/README.md

     The `@angular/common` module provides essential pipes, directives, and services like `ngIf`, `ngFor`, and `HttpClientModule`.
 It is a foundational module in Angular projects.

-22. What is standalone component?
+22. **What is a standalone component?**
-A standalone component is a type of component which is not part of any Angular module.
+A standalone component is a type of component that is not part of any Angular module.
 It provides a simplified way to build Angular applications.
-23. What are Angular Signals?
+23. **What are Angular Signals?**
 A signal is a wrapper around a value that can notify interested consumers when that value changes.
 Signals can contain any value, from simple primitives to complex data structures.